ng-slo/workshop/01-basic-tools/README.md

 ## Prerequirements

 ### Git
-Please install git onto your computer.
-You can find downloads link [here](https://git-scm.com/downloads).
+Please install git on your computer.
+You can find download links [here](https://git-scm.com/downloads).

 ### NodeJS
-Please install NodeJS onto your computer.
-You can find downloads link [here](https://nodejs.org/en/download/current/). (version 7.x)
+Please install NodeJS on your computer.
+You can find download links [here](https://nodejs.org/en/download/current/). (version 7.x)

 ### GitHub
-Please create account on GitHub.
+Please create an account on GitHub.
 Registration form is [here](https://github.com/join).

 ### SSH
 Please create SSH key and add it to your GitHub account.
-You have very detailed instructions [here](https://help.github.com/articles/connecting-to-github-with-ssh/).
+You can find detailed instructions [here](https://help.github.com/articles/connecting-to-github-with-ssh/).